na-na-hi/renget/archive/sfbf5.md

 \>Your monstie has a hollow look on her face as she sees you to trying to put your dick on a sleeping monster
 \>That hollowness turns into a pit of void as she looks on the monster enjoying herself while you hump away with gusto
 \>Said pit turns into a mobius strip of pain when she hears that her you wanting to do it again because you want a good roll on the genes
-\>Looking down, she sees Navirou looking proudly on himself unknowingly getting the monstie cucked her out of her first time with her rider
+\>Looking down, she sees Navirou looking proudly on himself unknowingly getting the monstie cucked her out of her first time with her rider%%

-(I don't know why I wrote this.)

 \##################################################

 >\>I think helping monsters by being matchmakers for them is just as noble a cause as legalizing hunter-monster marriage

 "I want to help you find your special someone."
-\>The monster blankly stares at you with a thickening aura of dubiousness that slightly cracks your otherwise cheerful mood.
-As your mouth creaks open, you stifle the urge to reflexively snap back with a sarcastic retort.
+%darkgreen%\>The monster blankly stares at you with a thickening aura of dubiousness that slightly cracks your otherwise cheerful mood.
+As your mouth creaks open, you stifle the urge to reflexively snap back with a sarcastic retort.%%
 "I'm not a monster, but that doesn't mean I'm ignorant to what makes you, or them, tick.
 Would you prefer to find a living, breathing mate, or does your ongoing affair with that oddly worn-down rock you keep conveniently close to your nest trump any desire of seeking out a more meaningful relationship?"
-\>You tried.
+%darkgreen%\>You tried.
 \>A garbled noise escapes your acquaintance, visible chagrin and indignation producing an unusually strident whine that has no business coming from such a rough-and-tough monster.
 They quickly recover from the loss of face, growling in wordless, yet fully intelligible conversation while staring daggers at you.
 That you haven't immediately been sent scurrying away with a minor bruise or two is a miracle, although the errant flicks of their tail has not gone unnoticed.
-Loath to endure another "gentle" beatdown this week, you hastily follow up.
+Loath to endure another "gentle" beatdown this week, you hastily follow up.%%
 "Look, I'm not here to judge, I'm here to play matchmaker.
 Help you find your dream guy, or gal!
 Whichever works."
-\>Be it from their own doing or your sweetened words, a steely glare slowly softens, eyes wandering in thought while you warily eye the telltale tail – every so often, their gaze meets yours, to which you smirk and waggle your eyebrows.
+%darkgreen%\>Be it from their own doing or your sweetened words, a steely glare slowly softens, eyes wandering in thought while you warily eye the telltale tail – every so often, their gaze meets yours, to which you smirk and waggle your eyebrows.
 \>You're unsure of how much time passes, but after yet another glance down towards you, you catch an unmistakable eye roll as they murmur to themselves, and you can't help but grin at their actions.
-Never direct, this one.
+Never direct, this one.%%
 "I'm not hearing a 'no'..."
-\>Muzzle pursed tight, a loud huff is the only response, their blatant refusal to make eye contact only fueling the shit-eating grin spreading across your face.
-If that isn't a go-ahead, you don't what is.
+%darkgreen%\>Muzzle pursed tight, a loud huff is the only response, their blatant refusal to make eye contact only fueling the shit-eating grin spreading across your face.
+If that isn't a go-ahead, you don't what is.%%
 "Great!
 Consider me the ultimate wingman!...
 No it's not literal, it's – stop giving me that look, okay?...
 You don't have to be looking at me to give me a look – IT'S NOT LITERAL."

 \##################################################

-\>Private Journal Entry #29, three days(?) after the experiment
+%darkgreen%\>Private Journal Entry #29, three days(?) after the experiment
 \>It finally worked!
 At least, I think it did.
 After countless hours of research and gathering of the rarest materials in the land my time machine worked!
 But alas, my excitement got to the best of me.
 Failing to properly calibrate the machine before performing such a long jump through time might have created my own demise.
 \>I don't know how many years I jumped ahead, but it is most certainly far beyond my estimates.
 This world I'm in is so foreign, so alien that I'm afraid I might have moved through more than just time itself.
 \>The inhabitants of this era have created marvels that surpass the greatest achievements from our time.
 Buildings made of steel rising into the heavens, machines that fly through the air with speeds rivaling that of a Valstrax, and tiny handheld devices that somehow do just about anything you could ask.
 It is almost paradise.
 \>Almost, except for the fact that everyone here is a fucking hybrid!
 I have not seen one human or wyverian since my arrival.
 I fear they may have been eradicated long ago, not through conflict but from being unable to keep up with the monstrous expansion of the hybrid population.
 \>Luckily I have managed to conceal myself beneath the shadows of their own constructions.
 A dark cloak is the only thing that covers my naked form.
 As long as I keep to myself nobody notices, only spending as much time as I need out in public.
 Who knows what may happen if I get caught?
 My priorities now are staying alive and finding someplace to set up a base of operations.
 I spotted an abandoned building near the coast a while back so hopefully—
 \>["Hey mister, you alright?"](https://test.desu-usergeneratedcontent.xyz/trash/image/1539/46/1539466353437.png)
 \>Shit, one of them is on to me.
-I got to get out of here...
+I got to get out of here...%%

-\>Entry #29, addendum
+%darkgreen%\>Entry #29, addendum
 \>Managed to escape that mizutsune hybrid, she (or he, I couldn't tell) was very persistent and started asking all these intrusive questions like what's wrong, what's my name, and if I needed a place to stay for the night and wash up.
 I kept my head down and stayed under the cloak I was wearing.
 I don't think they saw what I looked like.
 \>They kept offering to let me use their washroom for whatever reason.
 Maybe I smelt really bad, or maybe it was something to do with them being a mizutsune.
 Who knows with hybrids.
 \>After mumbling a few words at them to leave they finally walked away.
 I really don't know why I engaged in conversation with them in the first place.
 Got to stay focused.
-Find a place to set up shop and hopefully recreate the machine to get back home before this turns into my new home.
+Find a place to set up shop and hopefully recreate the machine to get back home before this turns into my new home.%%

 \##################################################